boldbi/bold-bi-docs/docs/working-with-dashboards/data-alerts.md

 # Create Data Alerts in Bold BI

-Data alert provides the users to track certain conditions and respond it to a specified recipients via mail when a certain predefined threshold is met.
+Data Alert provides users with the ability to track specific conditions and send alerts to specified recipients via email when a predefined threshold is met.

 ## Add a Data Alert
 Follow these steps to create the new data alert with the desired dashboard.